After a bad break-up or a divorce, you often look back and wonder, “What was I thinking? How did I ever think this was going to work out well?”

 Look at your own patterns and admit your part.
 Are you creating fairy tales?
 Are you looking for the magic person who’ll save you or sweep you into their arms?
-Are you attracted to the bad boys — guys who aren’t growing up or are demanding and self-centered.
+Are you attracted to edgy people who aren’t growing up or are demanding and self-centered?
 Maybe you’re allowing a sexual connection to make your decisions for you.
 Maybe you’re way too urgent about finding a relationship and that urgency is clouding your judgment.
-It could be many things, but looking at yourself in the mirror and being honest can go a long way in helping you.
+It could be many things, but looking at yourself in the mirror and being honest can go a long way.

-2) Make sure your partner’s taking responsibility for their own mistakes.
+2) Make sure your partner is taking responsibility for their own mistakes.

-A blamer stays a blamer. if she talks about her ex’s being intimidated by her, and doesn’t say anything about how she screwed up in her previous commitments, that’s not a good sign.
+A blamer often stays a blamer.
+If they talk about the ex’s being intimidated, and doesn’t say anything about how they also screwed up, that’s not a good sign.
 It’s rare that all the fault is on one side in a failed relationship.
 Look for how someone reveals their own vulnerability — their own struggles, and you can be much more reassured that that’s how they’ll act in your own relationship.

 3) Wait.
 Time will tell.
-Things don’t always surface until a firm commitment.
+Things don’t always surface until a firm commitment exists.

 4) Make sure you can fight fairly before you get married.

 If you’re fighting tooth and nail, or not fighting at all, before you’re committed or married, then something’s amiss.
 Arguments are natural, and resolution is vital to true intimacy.
-So, make sure you both can do it, not hold a grudge and get on with living.
+So, make sure you both can do it, be honest with each other without being cruel, not hold a grudge, and get on with living.

-5) Realize the beginning of a relationship shouldn’t be really hard.
+5) Realize the beginning of a relationship shouldn’t be hard.